epaschal/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - to change the owner of a file.
 4-empty - to create an empty file.
 5-execute - adds execute permission to owner.
+6-multiple_permissions - changes the permissions of owner, group and others.